 SP products are delivered in roll format and you can find variety of applications to be made as plastic alternative material.

-Is Stone Paper® cost-competitive compared to recycled paper?
+Is Stone Paper® material cost-competitive compared to recycled paper?

-Stone Paper® is very cost-competitive compared to recycled paper.
+Stone Paper® material is very cost-competitive compared to recycled paper.

 There are hundreds of different grades of recycled papers in the market.
 In general we compete with most recycled options.